pip-services/pip-services-docs/content/en/net/commons/data/tokenized_paging_params.md

 The TokenizedPagingParams allows you to create data transfer objects used to pass tokenized parameters for queries.

-Important points
+**Important points**

 - The page is defined by two parameters:
-    - the *token* token that defines a starting point for the search.
+    - *token*: token that defines a starting point for the search.
-    - the *take* parameter sets how many items to return in a page.
+    - *take*: parameter sets how many items to return in a page.
 - Additionally, the optional *total* parameter tells to return the total number of items in the query.
 - However, not all implementations support the *total* parameter because its generation may lead to severe performance implications.
 - In general, this class can be used for complex paging scenarios, like paging across multiple databases where the previous state is encoded in a token.
 The token is usually retrieved from the previous response.
 The initial request shall go with token == *null*

 ### Constructors
-Creates a new instance and sets its values.
+Creates a new instance of this class and sets its values.

 > `public` TokenizedPagingParams(string token = null, int take=default(int), bool total = default(bool))
 - **token**: string - token that defines a starting point for the search.